 Zen in the Art of Archery – by Eugen Herrigel

 A Thousand Names for Joy – by Byron Katie

 That Which You Are Seeking is Causing You to Seek – by Cheri Huber

 How to Practice – by The Dalai Lama

 Whenever I hear the same thing from totally different sources, it weighs more.
 Here’s a case of that: I’ve been told, from several sources, that the main purpose of doing yoga is to train your body and mind to be able to sit still in formal sitting meditation.
 Well, there are plenty of other reasons to do yoga, and the benefits are many and huge.
 But this one idea — that yoga is itself a meditation, and that it is also a training for the mind and body to be able to hold still during sitting meditation — is a perspective I found very appealing and useful early on, and still do.

-My wife and I use a yoga app that we love called “All-in Yoga.”
-I would like it even without the poker reference.
-And there are many like it.
+My wife and I use a yoga app that has a zillion poses categorized by difficulty with little movies to watch of each pose.
+There are plenty of apps like that.
 Just find one that leads you quickly to picture of poses that make you think, “I could do that.”
 And then use the app to learn how to do them.

 A Guided Meditation Talk that Jon Kabat-Zinn gave to a roomful of Google employees: